open-power/skiboot/CONTRIBUTING.md

 going to https://lists.ozlabs.org/listinfo/skiboot )

 While we do use GitHub Issues, patches are accepted via the mailing list.
-We use GitHub Issues and Pull Requests for tracking contributions.
 We expect participants to adhere to the GitHub Community Guidelines (found at https://help.github.com/articles/github-community-guidelines/ ).

-If you are unable or unwilling to use GitHub, we can accept contributions via the mailing list.

 All contributions should have a Developer Certificate of Origin (see below).